Tammi Terrell: Illness and death

 Due to ongoing complications resulting from a brain tumor, by early 1970, Terrell was using a wheelchair, experienced blindness and hair loss, and weighed only 93 lb.
 Following an eighth operation on January 21, 1970, Terrell went into a coma.
-She died on March 16 at the age of 24.
+She died on March 16 at age 24.
 Terrell's funeral was held at the Janes Methodist Church in Philadelphia.

 At the funeral, Gaye delivered a eulogy while "You're All I Need to Get By" was playing.
-According to Terrell's fiancé Ernie Garrett, who knew Gaye, Terrell's mother Jennie angrily barred everyone at Motown from the funeral, except for Gaye, whom she felt was Terrell's closest friend.
-She blamed most of the label for failing to protect her from David Ruffin during their relationship.
+According to Terrell's fiancé Ernie Garrett, who knew Gaye, Terrell's mother angrily barred everyone at Motown from the funeral, except for Gaye, who she felt was Terrell's closest friend.
+She blamed most of the label for failing to protect Terrell from David Ruffin during their relationship.
 Terrell was interred at Mount Lawn Cemetery in Sharon Hill, Pennsylvania.

-Gaye reportedly never fully got over Terrell's death, according to several biographers who have stated that Terrell's death led Gaye to depression and drug abuse.
-In addition, his classic album What's Going On, a reflective, low-key work that dealt with mature themes, released in 1971, was in part a reaction to Terrell's death.
+Gaye reportedly never fully got over Terrell's death, according to several biographers who have stated that Terrell's death led him to depression and drug abuse.
+Additionally, Gaye's classic album What's Going On, a reflective, low-key work that dealt with mature themes, released in 1971, was in part a reaction to Terrell's death.